-1. The paintballs break in the barrel.
+- 1. The paintballs break in the barrel. - a.

-- a.
 Change paintballs.
-The gelatin that paintballs are made from can lose its elasticity with age, making the shell of the paintball brittle and not able to withstand the shock of the blast of CO2 when shot. - Rebalance your CO2 usage by re-tuning the VELOCITY and RECOCK adjustments.

-2. The ball breaks in the breech.

-- The balls in your loader can bind, messing up your trigger timing.
-Note the ball drop through your elbow. - b.
-As you run and shoot, you actually unweigh the gravity-fed balls in your loader.
+The gelatin that paintballs are made from can lose elasticity with age, making the shell of the paintball brittle and not able to withstand the shock of the blast of CO2 when shot. - Rebalance your CO2 usage by re-tuning the VELOCITY and RECOCK adjustments.
+Remember 3 and 1 - 2.
+The ball breaks in the breech. - The balls in your loader can bind, messing up your trigger timing.
+Note the ball drop through your elbow. - As you run and shoot, you actually unweigh the gravity-fed balls in your loader.
 This can cause a ball to hesitate in its drop.
 This affects your trigger timing. - c.
-If the ball retention arm does not move freely, the paintballs will crush against the arm or the arm may have stuck in the depressed position, allowing double feeding.
+If the ball retention arm does not move freely, the paintballs will crush against it; or, it may have stuck in the depressed position, allowing double feeding.
 Check its tension regularly and keep this area as clean as possible. - d.
 If the ball retention arm is too sloppy, the ball will not be held in the proper position.
-This may allow the next ball to enter the path of the bolt, subjecting it to impact cracking or shearing.
-Verify the spring tension. - e.
-Rebalance your CO2 usage by re-tuning the adjustments.
-(REFER TO TUNING GUIDE)
+This may allow the next ball to enter the path of the bolt, subjecting it to impact, cracking or shearing.
+Verify the spring tension. - Re-balance your CO2 usage by retuning the VELOCITY and RECOCK adjustments.
+Remember 3 and 1

-If your gun is out of tune and will not do anything but break paint, stutter and chatter, go back to GETTING STARTED, Steps 1 through 4.
+If your gun is out of tune and just will not do anything but break paint, stutter and chatter, go back to GETTING STARTED, Steps 1 through 4.